chantastic/sites/chan.dev/src/food/sandiego.md

 ## [Underbelly Ramen](https://godblessunderbelly.com)

-This is "white people" ramen — I won't dance around that.
+This is "white people asian food" my grandmother warned me about — I won't dance around that.
 But shit, if it's not the best "white people" ramen out there.
 And if you like lots of tastes and cocktails, they crush it.

 ### Favorite dishes